perty/musicnerd/Readme.md

 The minimum number of instances in each zone is two, to ensure availability during maintenance.

 ### Security
 The correctness and availability ot the information presented by the service is depending on the services used.

 MusicNerd will respond with a `Gateway Timeout (504)` when any of those services is not available.

+All information is public and users are anonymous.

+### Testability
+The service is depending on 4 other services and those needs to be simulated in some way.

+### Maintainability
+The service logs all errors and alarms are set up to monitor the logs.
+The alarms are sent to a dedicated Slack channel.

+The service can run on a local machine and still present production data as it is public.
+Therefore, any issues can be examined locally.

+### Usability
+The service exposes a REST API publicly which is great, from an architectural standpoint on usability.